Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/user-manual.md

 ### Using Prompts

+There are two ways, use the "Ask AI Assistant" prompt window which is very user friendly, and second way, using hashtag way into all fields.

+#### hashtag prompting

 1. Commanding the AI: Start your instruction with a # symbol followed by the specific command you wish to give.

 2. Processing the Command: Click the blue AI logo button to initiate the AI's response.
 Think of it as "spinning the wheel" to see what the AI produces based on your prompt.